parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

     LFO -.->|"CV<br>(sawtooth)"| sh
     clock -.-> sh
     sh -.->|"CV"| VCO
-    VCO -->|audio| out
+    VCO -->|audio| VCA
 ```

-might cause the output to sound something like:
+will cause the output to sound something like:

 **Stair stepping pitch** <audio controls><source src="./mp3/s_h_1.mp3"/></audio>

-The output jumps directly from pitch to pitch directly instead of continuously
+The output jumps directly from pitch to pitch instead of sliding continuously
-sliding higher because the S&H unit sets its output voltage to whatever is
+higher because the S&H unit sets its output voltage to whatever is present on
-present on its input each time the clock "ticks."
-The S&H unit holds its output
+its input each time the clock "ticks."
+The S&H unit holds its output at that
-at that level until the next "tick," when it again sets its output voltage to
+level until the next "tick," when it again sets its output voltage to match its
-match its input at that instant in time.
-The smoothly ramping sawtooth wave is
+input at that instant in time.
+The smoothly ramping sawtooth wave is turned into
-turned into a stair case.
-The width and height of the steps are determined by
+a stair case.
+The width and height of the steps are determined by the
-the relationship between the frequencies of the input voltage, the low-frequency
+relationship between the frequency and amplitude of the sampled voltage, the
-sawtooth in this case, and the speed of the clock.
-For example, here is what the
+low-frequency sawtooth in this case, and the speed of the clock.
+For example,
-same patch sounds like sampling the same sawtooth but with the clock frequency
+here is what the same patch sounds like sampling the same sawtooth but with the
-sped up a bit:
+clock frequency sped up a bit:

 **Faster clock** <audio controls><source src="./mp3/s_h_2.mp3"/></audio>

 Note that the output traverses the same range of pitches from lowest to highest
 in the same amount of time, as determined by the amplitude and frequency of the
 sawtooth wave emitted by the LFO in both of the two preceding examples.
 However,
-there are fewer, more widely spaced pitches in the first compared to the second
+there are fewer, more widely spaced but larger jumps pitches in the first
-because the faster clock results in a higher number of samples, each being held
+compared to the second because the faster clock results in a higher number of
-for a shorter amount, in each cycle of the sawtooth wave.
-If one were to
+samples, each being held for a shorter amount, in each cycle of the sawtooth
-increase the clock to a sufficiently high frequency, the output of the second of
+wave.
+If one were to increase the clock to a sufficiently high frequency, the
-the preceding patches would eventually sound indistinguishable from the first
+output of the second of the preceding patches would eventually sound
-due to the same phenomenon of "anti-aliasing" that results from increasing the
+indistinguishable by human hearing from the first due to the same phenomenon of
-number of pixels used to capture a digital image.
+"anti-aliasing" that results from increasing the number of pixels used to
+capture a digital image.

 But the same phenomenon works in reverse.
 Depending on the phase relationship
 between the frequency of the clock relative to that of the source being sampled,